-Create a Structure Definition Object (SDO) to be used within SDE, and, if TEMPORARY is not specified, save it to a Structure Definition File (SDF).
+Create a Structure Definition Object (SDO) to be used by the SELCOPYi Structured Data Environment (SDE) and, if TEMPORARY is not specified, save it to a Structure Definition File (SDF).

 An SDO contains the names and attributes of record types and fields in a dataset or the rows and columns in a DB2 table.